jenkinsci/overops-query-plugin/README.md

 * If populated, the plugin will filter the data for the specific deployment name in OverOps
 * If blank, no deployment filter will be applied in the query.

 ### Environment ID

 The OverOps environment identifier (e.g S4567) to inspect data for this build.
-If no value is provided here, the value provided in the global Jenkins plug settings will be used.
+If no value is provided here, the value provided in the global Jenkins plugin settings will be used.

 ### Regex Filter